-We conduct active and ongoing research and development programs that focus on advancing our technologies, developing new products, improving design and manufacturing processes, and enhancing the quality and performance of our product solutions.
+We conduct ongoing research and development programs that focus on advancing our technologies, developing new products, improving design and manufacturing processes, and enhancing the quality and performance of our product solutions.
 Our goal is to provide our customers with innovative solutions that address their needs and improve their competitive positions.
-Our research and development concentrates on our market-leading interface technologies, improving our current product solutions, and expanding our technologies to serve new markets.
-Our vision is to develop solutions that integrate touch, handwriting, vision, and voice capabilities that can be readily incorporated into varied electronic devices.
+Our research and development is focused on advancing our existing interface technologies, improving our current product solutions, and expanding our technologies to serve new markets.
+Our vision is to develop interface solutions, such as touch, handwriting, vision, and voice capabilities, that can be readily incorporated into varied electronic devices.

-Our research and development programs focus on the development of accurate, easy to use, feature rich, reliable, and intuitive user interfaces for electronic devices.
-We believe our innovative interface technologies can be applied to many diverse platforms.
-We believe the interface will be a key factor in the differentiation of these products.
+Our research and development programs focus on the development of accurate, easy to use, reliable, and intuitive user interfaces for electronic devices.
+We believe our innovative interface technologies can be applied to many diverse products.
+We believe the interface is a key factor in the differentiation of these products.
 We believe that our interface technologies enable us to provide customers with product solutions that have significant advantages over alternative technologies in terms of functionality, size, power consumption, durability, and reliability.
-We also pursue strategic acquisitions and enter into strategic relationships to enhance our research and development capabilities, leverage our technology, and shorten our time to market with new technological applications.
+We also intend to pursue strategic relationships and acquisitions to enhance our research and development capabilities, leverage our technology, and shorten our time to market with new technological applications.

 Our research, design, and engineering teams frequently work directly with our customers to design custom solutions for specific applications.
-We focus on enabling our customers to overcome technological barriers and enhance the performance of their products.
-We believe our efforts provide significant benefits to our customers by enabling them to concentrate on their core competencies of production and marketing.
+We focus on enabling our customers to overcome technical barriers and enhance the performance of their products.
+We believe our engineering know-how and electronic systems expertise provide significant benefits to our customers by enabling them to concentrate on their core competencies of production and marketing.

-As of June 30, 2005, we employed 134 people in our technology, engineering, and product design functions in the United States, the United Kingdom, Taiwan, and Hong Kong.
-Our research and development expenses were approximately \$19.8 million in fiscal 2003, \$21.4 million in fiscal 2004, and \$25.0 million in fiscal 2005.
+As of June 30, 2006, we employed 145 people in our technology, engineering, and product design functions in the United States, the United Kingdom, Taiwan, and Hong Kong.
+Our research and development expenses were approximately \$21.4 million, \$25.0 million, and \$35.4 million in fiscal 2004, 2005, and 2006, respectively.